openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

   # Restrictive:
   #   Always restrictive - pauses material changes.
   # MaintenanceSchedule:
-  #   An RRULE and other fields will be used to specify reoccurring permissive windows
+  #   A recurrence rule and other fields will be used to specify reoccurring permissive windows
   #   as well as any special exclusion periods.
   strategy: Permissive|Restrictive|MaintenanceSchedule